sitespeedio/sitespeed.io/docs/documentation/coach/developers/index.md

   }
 };
 ```
-What's extra cool is that a HAR advice can both act on input (specific advice for device or browser) and on the result from the DOM advice running in the browser (=you can let the HAR advice know which assets are loaded inside of head etc).
+What's extra cool is that a HAR advice can both act on input (specific advice for device or browser) and on the result from the DOM advice running in the browser (you can let the HAR advice know which assets are loaded inside of head etc).

 #### The best of two worlds
 As an extra feature, the HAR advice override the DOM advice if the advice has the same id.
 This means you can easily combine data from the two and still output one advice.